duanev/oz-x86-32-asm-003/README.md

 Written all in the NASM assembler OZ was intended to be a light weight microkernel/hypervisor for x86 that booted up fast (like in seconds fast).
-Got as far as bringing the cpu cores online, defining an ABI, and handling a few interrupts ...
-But then I moved off in a slightly different direction.
+Got as far as bringing the cpu cores online, defining an ABI, and handling a few interrupts ... but then I moved off in a different direction.

-Resurrecting OZ 003 here in 2015 we find that the tools are better (qemu just rocks!) and my pgdb (look for it in my other github projects) makes NASM debugging way easier.
+Resurrecting OZ 003 here in 2015 we find that the tools are better (qemu just rocks!, and my pgdb (look for it in my other github projects) makes NASM debugging way easier), and adding hardware thread support was fun.

-tested on: Arch Linux 2015
+tested on: Arch Linux ~2015

 ============ Files ============